History of the Jews in Manchester: Settlement

-Post Peterloo
+After Peterloo

 After the Napoleonic Wars, there was rapid physical and economic expansion in Manchester.
 With the radical demands for political acceptance that saw the thousands on the streets at Peterloo (16 August 1819) the Jewish question was increasingly less relevant.
 The Jewish community supported the status quo: Jacob Nathan signed the letter pledging to support the constables in the preservation of public peace.
 Passionate Anglicans such as Hugh Stowell, rector of St Stephen's, Salford, promoted the Anglican Society for Promoting Christianity amongst the Jews rather than expulsion.
 The Manchester Guardian, founded in 1821, was firm in its support for the rights of religious minorities.
 The fifteen most prominent Jewish families at the time were assimilated: it was a community of shop-owners with a small elite of merchants and manufacturers.
 In its number were fourteen clothes dealers, nine jewellers, five quill and pencil retailers, five merchants, three hawkers, two hatters, two furriers, two dentists, two silk manufacturers, two fent dealers, an optician, a pawnbroker, a furniture dealer and a rope maker.
 Trade was centred on the old town, but one family lived in Clarendon Street, Chorlton-on-Medlock, in the southern suburbs, and one on Salford Crescent.
 Abraham Franklin had a shop in St Ann's Square, Mendelson on King Street, Behrens and Gumpel lived on Mosley Street, Aaronson's surgery was in Princess Street, and Freeman, the miniaturist, had his studio in Brazenose Street, all the best addresses.
 These families formed the oligarchy that ran the synagogue.
 Manchester had the fourth-largest Jewish community outside London.

 Abraham Franklin (born 1784) took over the leadership of the Halliwell Street Synagogue.
 He was the son of Benjamin Wolf Franklin, whose family had come to London via Breslau from Prague.
 He was adopted by his aunt, the wife of a silversmith, and started his working life as a hawker of watch glasses.
 He was apprenticed to a watchmaker, acquired a shop in 1807, and ascended the retail ladder.
 He was unwaveringly orthodox and socially and culturally English.
 He saw no need for religious reform and opposed the disreputable new wave of immigrant Jewish hawkers who he considered, with their broken English and lack of English commercial moral values, brought disrepute on the synagogue and settled Jewish traders.
 He spoke out for law and order, and sent a son to Manchester Grammar School.
 To further the prestige and respectability of the community he sought larger accommodation, sermons in English and the formation of a choir and educational and philanthropic agencies.
 The 1832 cholera epidemic caused the wealthy to move from the city to outlying Broughton and Cheetham Hill, taking advantage of the new bridge over the River Irk, and along Plymouth Grove to the south.
 Franklin called his new home Gesunde House.